-Pork is rich in several B vitamins, and it's also an excellent source of high-quality protein (8).
+Pork is rich in several B vitamins and an excellent source of high-quality protein (8).

-Most fish and seafood are highly nutritious, and they are excellent choices when you are restricting calories.
+Most fish and seafood are highly nutritious and excellent choices if you’re restricting calories.

 Like meat, fish and seafood are high in protein.
-They also provide important nutrients like vitamin B12, iodine and omega-3 fatty acids (9).
+They also provide important nutrients like vitamin B12, iodine, and omega-3 fatty acids (

 Cod is a lean, white fish that is high in protein but low in calories.

-It’s also high in vitamin B12, iodine and selenium, and it contains a decent amount of omega-3 fatty acids.
-Iodine is important for proper brain and thyroid function, but many people do not get enough of this nutrient (11, 12).Calories: 70 calories per 3-ounce serving, or 82 calories per 100 grams.
+It’s also rich in vitamin B12, iodine, and selenium, and contains a decent amount of omega-3 fatty acids.
+Iodine is important for proper brain and thyroid function, but many people do not get enough of it (11,

 Scallops are a low-calorie shellfish with a sweet, mild flavor (16).

-But make sure to skip the high-calorie sauces and enjoy scallops steamed, broiled or grilled.
+Make sure to skip the high-calorie sauces and enjoy scallops steamed, broiled, or grilled.

-Just one oyster provides over 100% of the RDI for vitamin B12 and over half of the RDI for zinc and selenium (17).
+Just 1 oyster provides over 100% of the daily value (DV) for vitamin B12 and over half of the DV for zinc and selenium (17).